RedPillNow/hello-collabsphere/README.md

-# hello-engage Alexa Skill
+# hello-collabsphere Alexa Skill

-This is the hello-engage Alexa skill.
+This is the hello-collabsphere Alexa skill.
 It is meant to demonstrate surfacing data from Domino via Alexa.
-It is mainly meant to be used like a kiosk to ask about sessions occurring during Engage 2018 in Rotterdam.
+It is mainly meant to be used like a kiosk to ask about sessions occurring during Collabsphere 2018.

 ## Usage